 - Be available and visible.
 In a crowded classroom, every student does not have an equal opportunity to communicate with the instructor.
 Especially for silent students, it is not easy to ask questions in front of other students.
-Thus it is important to become available for students not only during the class but also out-of-class.
+Thus, it is important to become available for students not only during the class but also out-of-class.
 Active and effective uses of office hours are critical in higher education.
 Clearly mention your office hours and location in the syllabus.
 Encourage students to come to your office and become visible during your office hours.
 If you are not in a meeting, keep your door open during office hours, so students feel that they are welcome to visit you.
-You may also think about different strategies to meet with students such as Skype or Zoom meetings.
+You may also think about different strategies to meet with students virtually such as Zoom meetings.

 - Make announcements in a timely manner and numerous ways.
-If you have an important announcement, make it in advance, verbally repeat it several times in the class, also put a reminder to Blackboard.
+If you have an important announcement, make it in advance, verbally repeat it several times in the class, also put a reminder in Blackboard.

 - Use small group activities.
 It is hard to encourage every single student to join class discussions and activities in crowded classrooms.
 Students have more opportunity to talk and actively engage in small groups.
 While students are working on a task in small groups, actively engage in their discussions and communicate with students individually.
 Randomly assign students to groups to avoid cliques and build camaraderie.